 Medical University of South Carolina, 1980

-Dr. King is also an active participant in an interdepartmental research group focusing on neural plasticity in the CNS regulation of blood pressure.
-He is currently involved in studies related to hypothalamic glutamate uptake and release.
-The group is also involved in studies to define the actions of CRH and glucocorticoids (e.g., cortisol or corticosterone) to modulate such neural plasticity in relation to chronic stress.
+Dr. King was also an active participant in an interdepartmental research group focusing on neural plasticity in the CNS regulation of blood pressure.
+He was involved in studies related to hypothalamic glutamate uptake and release.
+The group was also involved in studies to define the actions of CRH and glucocorticoids (e.g., cortisol or corticosterone) to modulate such neural plasticity in relation to chronic stress.